 The Tambopata Research Center was founded to host this research project.
 Intense investigations were conducted from 1990–1993 under Nycander’s direction.
 At this point, the research continued at a slower pace as Nycander’s focus shifted towards creating the ecotourism company Rainforest Expeditions to ensure that the Tambopata Research Center would remain open and active.
 In November of 1999, Donald J. Brightsmith joined the team and took over the direction and day-to-day operations and direction of the macaw project with the blessing and aid of Nycander.
 Since 1999, the macaw project has produced many new publications on a variety of topics and expanded to include studies of parrot biology and clay licks throughout southeastern Peru.

 Working as a mentor and consultant, Brightsmith has taken the information learned in southeastern Peru and applied it in many areas of the American tropics and Indonesia.
 Now, a major goal of the study is to provide opportunities for young scientists to run satellite projects under the macaw project umbrella so that Peru and other parts of Latin America will have a cadre of trained scientists willing and able to tackle the conservation and research problems in future decades.

-Working with the Tambopata Macaw Project is physically and mentally demanding but it is also highly rewarding.
+Working with the macaw project is physically and mentally demanding—but highly rewarding.
 The chance to live and work in this remote rainforest location is a wonderful learning experience for all those interested in biology and biological diversity.